Endurax Professional Camera Tripod – Model ETR-66

 The tripod is mainly plastic except for the aluminium legs.
-The three legs which consist of 4 expandable sections and are supported by a centre brace making the overall height a key benefit for this tripod.
+The three legs consist of 4 expandable sections and are supported by a centre brace, making the overall height a key benefit for this tripod.

-The brace immediately restricts the use of the tripod whether you need to get really close to the ground or spread the legs out more.
-Personally, as a professional photographer, we would not consider buying a tripod with this restriction, but for a beginner, this may not be considered an issue.
+The brace immediately restricts the use of the tripod whether you need to get really close to the ground or want to spread the legs out more.
+Personally, as professional photographers, we would not consider buying a tripod with this restriction, but for a beginner, this may not be considered an issue.

 The Centre Column